Sports Betting Ballot Fight Most Expensive In California History

 In February, a survey by the U.C.
 Berkeley Institute of Governmental Studies showed that 45% of those polled were initially inclined to vote in favor of sports betting, with 33% inclined to vote “no.” A “relatively large” 22% of voters were undecided, according to the institute.

-The survey did not indicate whether voters favor mobile betting apps or prefer in-person sports betting with apps remaining illegal.
+The survey did not indicate whether voters favor sports betting apps or prefer in-person sports betting with apps remaining illegal.
 The effort to reach these voters is spurring record spending.

 The total raised so far includes $150 million from online bookmakers and $92 million from tribes that own casinos, the newspaper reported.
 Another $66 million has come from other tribes that oppose the mobile app plan, Proposition 27.
 In addition, the state’s cardrooms, which are against Proposition 26, have contributed $41 million.